 Cracking the secrets of stained glass with Keny Drew of East Neuk Glass

-If your New Year resolutions include enjoying finding out about a new skill, then a weekend at East Neuk Glass might be just what you’ve been looking for!
+If you are looking for a quiet weekend and enjoy finding out about a new skill, then a weekend at East Neuk Glass might be just what you’ve been looking for!
 Read more

-If your New Year resolutions include enjoying finding out about a new skill, then a weekend at East Neuk Glass might be just what you’ve been looking for!
+If you are looking for a quiet weekend and enjoy finding out about a new skill, then a weekend at East Neuk Glass might be just what you’ve been looking for!
 Read more

 We’re watching the plans for a month-long celebration of fabulous Food From Fife unfold, in the form of the St Andrews Food and Drink Festival which will be taking place in November 2015, Read more